 However, these sensors sometimes malfunction, causing your garage door to stop working when there’s nothing wrong with them.

-The problem can be something as simple as dirt or a bad wiring connection.
-However, the most common reason for malfunction is that the sensors were simply knocked out of alignment with each other.
+The problem can be as simple as dirt or a bad wiring connection.
+However, the most common reason for malfunction is that the sensors were knocked out of alignment.

 However, some homeowners found a way to bypass the sensors, making their garage doors work again.